HSE-DNS/.github/profile/README.md

 ## 🎯 About This Repository

 This repository is designed to support education, research, and practical implementation of distributed and networked systems concepts.
-It provides access to a wide range of materials that is intendend to facilitate learning and experimentation in these critical areas of computer science.
+It provides access to a curated range of materials that is intendend to facilitate learning and experimentation in these critical areas of computer science.
+While the repositories are mainly developed and maintained by students of curated courses and modules at Esslingen University, we welcome contributions from the broader community!

 ## 🤝 Contributing